Jacinto27/vscode-R_Wiki/Installation:-Windows.md

 Make sure **Add Python 3.x to PATH** is selected.

-Then start a command prompt or Windows PowerShell terminal and type in the following command to install `radian` via `pip`:
+Then start a command prompt or Windows PowerShell terminal and type the following command to install `radian` via `pip`:

 ```sh
 pip install -U radian